mirage335/arduinoUbiquitous/README.md

 * High drive current may not be available. https://github.com/arduino/ArduinoCore-samd/issues/158

+* ARM host version of Arduino is not included or selected automatically.

 # Guidelines
 * Keep "_lib/ArduinoCore-samd" to a version compatible with uploading sketch and bootloader code by external programmer. https://github.com/arduino/ArduinoCore-samd/pull/265